mariberg/terraform-beginner-bootcamp-2023/README.md

 This project has been created as part of the [Terraform Cloud Project bootcamp](https://terraform.cloudprojectbootcamp.com).

-The code in this repository contains Go code to create a Terraform custom provider called 'Terratowns' as well as resourced code to create resources using the custom provider as well as AWS provider.
-The below diagram describes the structure of the project:
+The code in this repository contains Go code to create a Terraform custom provider called 'Terratowns' as well as resource code to create resources using the custom provider and the AWS provider.
+The below diagram describes the main components on the project:

 ![architectural-diagram](assets/diagram.png)